Warhammer 40,000: Darktide | Vermintide's Shadow

 Story

 As soon as you load into the game, you create your character.
 You can select a Veteran, a Zeolot, a Psycher, or an Ogryn class.
-From there, you go through a series of different options on developing the backstory for your character.
+From there, you go through a series of different options for developing the backstory for your character.
 This ranges from your homeworld to pivotal moments in your character’s life.
 In most games in which the background of your avatar wasn’t very important to the plot, everything would be summarized with three options on a single multiple-choice page.
 The fact that Darktide goes the extra mile of providing more background for your character than a Mass Effect game is a nice touch, even if the information isn’t really fruitful in the long run.
 It’s just some nice window dressing to get you more invested in your avatar and slightly affects what your character will occasionally say in the banter with others during missions.

 Upon completion of creating your character, the story of Darktide begins.
 You are a prisoner aboard a vessel of the galactic empire, and you are regarded as a traitor to the Golden Throne.
 The warden of the prison barge asks you a few questions before the ship is boarded by warriors corrupted by the foul Chaos from beyond the Warp.
 In the confusion and, well, chaos, your character escapes their cell and joins forces with the officer who was interrogating you.
 You then become a member of the armed forces tasked with doing a lot of dirty work the empire wouldn’t want to waste its good soldiers doing.
 You go into hostile environments, kill the heretics, and cleanse the streets before returning to the base for the next mission.

 In terms of story, there isn’t much of one I’ve seen so far.
-There are occasional cutscenes that are available for you to watch when you reach a certain level that give you a couple minutes of dialogue, but nothing significant to call a real plot.
+There are occasional cutscenes that are available for you to watch when you reach a certain level that gives you a couple of minutes of dialogue, but nothing significant to call a real plot.
 I have not made it through all of the story, so I might not have seen the big important cutscenes or story-based missions that push a plot along.
 Aside from the prologue mission, there haven’t been any missions that seemed to really focus on a story of significance.

 This is all fine for a game like Darktide to do because the missions are meant to be replayed over and over with friends or strangers.
 However, it does feel like a step back from what was in Vermintide II.
 In that game, there were missions that led into each other like campaigns.
 These would lead to boss battles and other big moments.
 You could, of course, replay those missions, but it felt like there was at least a small through-line to the experience.
 Darktide doesn’t have that at the moment.
-Perhaps in future patches they’ll add more, but for now, it’s a bit repetitive and empty by comparison.
+Perhaps in future patches, they’ll add more, but for now, it’s a bit repetitive and empty by comparison.

 Gameplay